dotnet-project-file-analyzers/dotnet-project-file-analyzers/README.md

 ```

 ## Additional files
-To fully benefit from these analyzers is is recommended to add the project file
+To fully benefit from these analyzers it is recommended to add the project file
 (and imported projects/props) as additional files.

 To add a project file: